 Okapis have a rather long neck, but they cannot reach the ground with it just like their tall relatives, the giraffes.
 To be able to drink they have to widely spread their front legs to lower their body and reach the ground with their head.

+How long do okapis live?
 The oldest okapi became 33 years old, but it lived at a zoo.
 Out in the wild they live for about 15-20 years.

 Like many other hoofed animals, okapis are able to stand on their own legs about 30 minutes after having been born.
 During the next few weeks, the mother hides the baby in the thicket so that it can grow up safely.
 Male okapis grow horns on their heads after about one year.
-The animals are grown up at an age of 2 - 3 years.
+The animals are grown up at an age of two to three years.